fcalesella/elasticnet/README.md

 7. [Contributors](#Contributors)

 ## 1. Project Overview <a name="Project_Overview"></a>
-The code is intended to estimate elastic net regression in a machine learning framework, for target prediction purposes.
+The code is intended to estimate elastic-net regression in a machine learning framework, for target prediction purposes.
 Specifically, it comprises the following pipelines:
 - K-Fold nested cross-validation: for predictive accuracy assessment;
 - Bootstrap: for assessment of relevant predictors.